 A: Sadly, the answer is “no.” Again, we simply do not have the resources or seating available to transport all the Veterans who are presently on our Arizona waiting list.
 Adding spouses and widows simply isn’t an option for our program.

-A: The cost is FREE for all WWII & Korean War Veterans.
+A: The cost is FREE for all WWII, Korean War, and Vietnam War Veterans.
 You do not need to bring any money, unless you intend to purchase souvenirs.

 A: This is usually not a problem.
 Our TOP priority is the safe travel of ALL the Veterans.
 Guardians are volunteers who physically assist the Veterans with wheelchairs and their baggage during our trip.
 Who will or will not serve as a Guardian, and how many guardians will be needed, is the sole responsibility of the Hub Coordinator.
 That decision is based upon many factors, such as:

 A: Honor Flight Network gratefully accepts all donations!
-However, no WWII or Korean War Veteran may donate prior to his/her trip or pay his/her way to go.
+However, no WWII, Korean War, or Vietnam War Veteran may donate prior to his/her trip or pay his/her way to go.
 We believe that these Veterans have given enough.
 This is our way of saying “Thank You!”

 A: Honor Flight Arizona receives no national or government sponsorship.
-Our funding comes primarily from individuals, community and military groups and organizations across the state who recognize the great accomplishments and sacrifices of our WWII & Korean War Veterans and understands them wanting to see their memorials.
+Our funding comes primarily from individuals, community and military groups and organizations across the state who recognize the great accomplishments and sacrifices of our WWII, Korean War, and Vietnam War Veterans and understands them wanting to see their memorials.
 Significant contributors have been fraternal and civic organizations, as well as various corporations on a local level.

-A: Unfortunately, not at this time.
-While other hubs have begun flying Vietnam veterans, Honor Flight AZ has not.
-The reason for this is many states with smaller populations of WWII & Korean War veterans have taken all of their vets to Washington, D.C. already.
-As Arizona is a retirement state with a large population of WWII & Korean War Veterans residing here, we do not anticipate being able to expand our list in the foreseeable future.
-That being said, if you fit the health requirements of joining us as a Guardian, we would love to have you!
+A: Not yet, but you may now apply to be added to our waiting list.
+While other hubs have begun flying Vietnam War Veterans, Honor Flight AZ has not.
+The reason for this is many states with smaller populations of WWII and Korean War Veterans have already taken all of their vets to Washington, D.C.
+Arizona is a retirement state with a large population of WWII and Korean War Veterans residing here.
+We anticipate being able to Vietnam Veterans in the next two years.
+That being said, if you fit the health requirements of joining us as a Guardian, we would love to have you fly now!
 (However, we cannot pay your way to do this.)

 Oxygen usage also does not automatically eliminate a Veteran from joining us on our trips.
 Please let us know if you require oxygen as the requirements of the airlines has changed and some paperwork and special equipment is required to board an aircraft.
 We can also assist in making oxygen available while touring and in your hotel room.

-A: Unfortunately, no. Due to our large population of Veterans here in Arizona, we are unable to expand our list to include Veterans from other states at this time.
+A: Unfortunately, no. Due to our large population of Veterans here in Arizona, we are unable to expand our list to include Veterans from other states.
 Please contact the national Honor Flight office, as they will arrange to fly Veterans from states without a hub.